solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 ## New Terminology

-* `VED Bankhash`: The hash calculated after executing only vote transactions in a block without checking fee payers.
+* `Ephemeral Bankhash`: The hash calculated after executing only vote transactions in a block without checking fee payers.
 If there are no votes, use default hash.
-* `UED Bankhash`: The hash calculated after executing all transactions in a block, checking fee payers for all transactions.
-This is the same as the bankhash we use today.
+* `Final Bankhash`: The bankhash as we know it today.
+This is a hash calculated after executing all transactions in a block, checking fee payers for all.

 ## Detailed Design